‘beautiful and mesmeric and very charming too’…’Love the fact she has no airs and graces…just talent!’ (audience feedback, Embryo Feb 13)

 She has done several recording projects with Dominik Johnson, an expert in recording acoustic instruments from around the world and composer for EMI, including recording Kora solos for Sony’s Bollywood film soundtrack Amarakaaviyan which was No 1 in India for weeks.

 Holly plays alongside Michael Cretu (double bass) in Stringboxes, a dynamic new kora/voice and double bass duo performing an exciting mix of West African, Gypsy, Folk, Contemporary, Classical and Jazz.
+They were recently invited to perform live on BBC Radio 3’s In Tune (June 2017) in order to promote their forthcoming concert at RNCM, much to the delight of Suzy Klein.

-They have recently recorded a live EP, which clearly demonstrates the quality of their playing live on stage.
+They have recorded a live EP, which clearly demonstrates the quality of their playing live on stage.
 You can access this from the iTunes Store here: https://itunes.apple.com/gb/album/mystic-bird-single/id845382937

 Holly has a First Class BA hons degree in Popular Music and Recording from Salford University as well as an MA in Community Music Therapy (Nordoff Robbins) from City University in London.